Selected Special Releases

 Mini (2000)

 Yet another Japan-only Toshiba-EMI release: an unusual mini-album compilation of one Nightlife album track, recent single b-sides, live tracks, and an extended dance mix.
 The minimalistic hot-pink-on-gray cover art, which employs the "Nightlife font," is particularly striking.
-Unlike the previous Japanese special releases, however, this collection received fairly widespread general distribution in music shops around the world, making it considerably less rare than the releases described above.
+Unlike the previous Japanese special releases, however, this collection received fairly widespread general distribution in music shops around the world, making it considerably less rare than most of the other releases described on this page.

 - Closer to Heaven